Don’t Take our Word For It

 The food is buffet-cafeteria style and is simply great.
 The fellowship times before supper and at other serendipitous times is super.
-One can rent, buy or bring scores.

 I was already familiar with the camp and its amenities; I was counselor in music, tennis, and childrens’ productions in the Camp’s previous incarnation as Ogontz Girls Camp under Abby Sutherland, over 60 years ago.
 Many things have changed for the better.
 The spirit and ambience of the place is as lovely as ever and the new rebirth as a choral camp and special events center (primarily Weddings) is unmatched in beauty, nature, atmosphere of all kinds – air, informality, fellowship, spiritual rejuvenation, and just downright fun.